timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     execution time of queries in latency-sensitive environments, especially lighter queries.

-*   **Number of dimensions.** You cannot use data tiering on hypertables partitioned on more than one dimension.
-Make sure your hypertables are partitioned on time only, before you enable data tiering.
+*   **Number of dimensions.** You cannot use tiered storage with hypertables partitioned on more than one dimension.
+Make sure your hypertables are partitioned on time only, before you enable tiered storage.

 [blog-data-tiering]: https://www.timescale.com/blog/expanding-the-boundaries-of-postgresql-announcing-a-bottomless-consumption-based-object-storage-layer-built-on-amazon-s3/
 [querying-tiered-data]: /use-timescale/:currentVersion:/data-tiering/querying-tiered-data/